kiharalab/Emap2secPlus/README.md

 conda deactivate(If you want to exit)
 ```
 #### 4. Downloading the model files and example files.
 Due to the data quota limit of github, our model can't be kept in this repo.
-Please download them [here](https://github.rcac.purdue.edu/kiharalab/Emap2secPlus/tree/master/best_model) and put them in the Emap2secPlus directory.
-If git clone in 2nd options, please ignore this.
+Please download them [here](https://kiharalab.org/emsuites/emap2secplus_model/) and put them in the Emap2secPlus directory.
+Two different types of model are included here. best_model.tar.gz includes all trained models based on author recommended contour level. nocontour_best_model.tar.gz	includes all trained models without the author contour level.

 ## Usage
 ```